dyndle/dyndle-web/docusaurus/docs/201-Getting your content manager ready for DD4T and Dyndle.md

 Create a page with a DD4T page template and place a number of components on it.
 All the components must be placed on the page with a DD4T template.
 Now publish the page and request this page URL in your DD4T web application.

-- Page template name is used to construct a page model.
-- Page template metadata is used to select a controller and its action to render the page.
-- PageController (or a custom controller) renders component presentations from the page:
-  - Schema root element name (or schema title) is used to construct an entity model in Dyndle (a content model in DD4T)
-  - Component template metadata is used to determine a controller and its action to render the entity

-This is the general summary of what DD4T or Dyndle request looks like and why you need all those prerequisites.
-DD4T and Dyndle come with more features that require CM setup, but those are described separately in corresponding pages related to the features.